berndpfrommer/tagslam_web/content/intrinsic_calibration/_index.md

 under which the extracted tags are published.
 The ``rig_body`` must be set to match the name of the TagSLAM body to which the camera is attached.

+NOTE: the intrinsics data is ``[fx, fy, cx, cy]``!
+It is a common mistake to switch that around, as they show up in a different order in the K-matrix.